• Free Tours

 Gorka with a group on the Gothic Quarter Free Walking Tour by Runner Bean Tours

-Nowadays, there are many companies offering these donation-based tours in Barcelona but Runner Bean Tours are the pioneers in the city.
-Ann-Marie, myself and a handful of local guides have been offering these walks since 2010 and we love every minute of it.
+Nowadays, there are many companies offering donation-based tours in Barcelona, but Runner Bean Tours are the pioneers in the city.
+Ann-Marie, myself and a handful of local guides have been offering these walks since 2010, and we love every minute of it.
 We are a local family-owned company with tours only in Barcelona.
 We believe this is the way to go as it creates that personal touch that makes the experience unforgettable.
 But don’t take our word for it.
-Thousands of happy travellers think so too and you can check all the online reviews!
+Thousands of happy travellers think so too, and you can check all the online reviews!

 • Runner Bean Tours Barcelona - BOOK NOW